 You must produce in paying quantities to maintain your lease beyond its primary term.
-Under prudent operator standards and historical oil and gas precedents, production in paying quantities, for the purpose of continuing the lease beyond its primary term, means the production of enough oil, gas, sulfur, or other minerals as specified in the lease to yield a positive stream of income after subtracting normal expenses, which include the sum of: (1) minimum royalty or actual royalty payments, whichever is greater, and (2) the direct lease operating costs.
+Under prudent operator standards and historical oil and gas precedents, production in paying quantities, for the purpose of continuing the lease beyond its primary term, means the production of enough oil, gas, sulfur, or other minerals, as specified in the lease, to yield a positive stream of income after subtracting normal expenses (i.e., operating costs), which include the sum of: (1) minimum royalty or actual royalty payments, whichever is greater, and (2) the direct lease operating costs.
 Direct lease operating costs include processing fees, labor costs, fixed and variable operating costs incurred on the lease, and fixed and variable operating costs allocated to the lease when production is processed off the lease.
 You should monitor your lease production to ensure it meets the requirement of production in paying quantities.

+The Regional Office will perform lease-holding reviews on leases with minimal and/or intermittent production.
 If lease production appears insufficient, the Regional Supervisor will ask you to provide cost and production data to demonstrate that your lease has been producing in paying quantities.

-If the Regional Supervisor determines that your lease did not produce in paying quantities for a period that exceeded 180 days, MMS either may issue an order to show cause why your lease did not expire by its own terms at the end of the 180-day period during which your lease did not produce in paying quantities, or may issue a determination that your lease has expired.
+If the Regional Supervisor determines that your lease did not produce in paying quantities for a period that exceeded 180 days, MMS either may issue an order to show cause as to why your lease did not expire by its own terms at the end of the 180-day period or may issue a determination that your lease has expired.